-Required components include a research summary paper, a visual display, an abstract, and an interview with at least one of the students involved in the development of the project.
+Required components include a research paper, a visual display, and an interview with at least one of the students involved in the development of the project.
 The components will be explained in the project development steps that follow and in the correlated appendices.

-Teachers may share photos of past projects (Appendix III, pp. 22-24), lists of past winning project titles/topics (Appendix V, pp. 28-29), and diagrams of components (Appendices Xa and Xb, pp. 35-37) in a media presentation and may recruit past winners or other resource personnel to introduce students to the concept.
+Teachers may share photos of past projects (Appendix 7, pp. 35-37), lists of past winning project titles/topics (Appendix 8, pp. 38-39), and descriptions of components (see previous details in this chapter) in a media presentation and may recruit past winners or other resource personnel to introduce students to the concept.